Which Stores Drive the Best Tire Bargains?

 Here’s a rundown of what our undercover shoppers found:

 - Major price differences, with some outlets charging hundreds of dollars more than others for the exact same set of tires.
-For example, prices for a set of four Michelin Latitude Tour tires for the Toyota Highlander ranged from $830 at Costco to $1,482 at Castro Valley Tire Pros—a difference of $652.
+For example, prices for a set of four Michelin Latitude Tour tires for the Toyota Highlander ranged from $830 at Costco to $1,260 at Direct Tire & Auto Service in Watertown—a difference of $430.

-- Among local stores, Costco was the clear winner for price.
-For the four sets of tires we shopped the warehouse club’s prices were 19 percent lower than the average prices quoted by all stores, about 10 percent lower than those at America’s Tire, and a staggering 39 percent lower than Les Schwab’s.
+- Among local stores, BJ’s and Costco were the winners for price.
+For the four sets of tires we shopped BJ’s and Costco’s prices were each about 15 percent lower than the average prices quoted by all stores.

-- Big chains America’s Tire, Pep Boys, Firestone Complete Auto Care, Wheel Works, and Sam’s Club also generally offered low prices, but we also found deals when shopping at some independent tire dealers, repair shops, and even new-car dealerships.
+- Big chains Mavis Discount Tire, Pep Boys, and some franchisees for Firestone and Goodyear also generally offered low prices, but we also found deals when shopping at some independent tire dealers (including Hanson Tire World and Stansfield Tire), repair shops, and even new-car dealerships.

-- Although Costco and Sam’s Club offered low prices, a big advantage to using a conventional tire shop is that selection at warehouse clubs is fairly limited.
+- Although BJ’s and Costco offered low prices, a big advantage to using a conventional tire shop is that selection at warehouse clubs is fairly limited.

 - Stores that had low prices for one tire model tended to be competitive for others, but you can’t count on that.
 Some stores quoted low prices for one tire model but average or higher-than-average prices for others.